HarunMbaabu/Adding-Storyblok-to-NextJS-like-a-Pro/README.md

 If you can see the following screen on your browser congratulations🎊 you have created your hello world NextJS application.
 Now let connect you NextJS application to a Storyblok story.

+---
 ### **Integrating NextJS with our headless CSM, Storyblok.**
+---

-Next, we have to create a connection to the headless CMS, for our case Storyblok and to do this we have to connect our NextJS app to Storyblok and enable the Visual Editor.
+Next, we have to create a connection to the headless CMS, for our case Storyblok and to do this we have to connect our NextJS app to Storyblok and enable the Visual Editor, if time allows us.
 According to the official documentation, **the Visual Editor enables your editors to edit their content with an in context preview, including the possibility to click on Components in their website.**

 To integrate with storyblok we need two file, the **DynamicComponent.js** and **Storyblok.js** files, the DynamicComponent file should be created inside **components** folder while Storyblok.js file should be created inside the **lib** folder and imported in the main file as shown below 👇🏻.